apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

-In virtual machines, the notion of "disk hardware" is really that of another software abstraction: there are guarantees.
+In virtual machines, the notion of "disk hardware" is really that of another software abstraction: there are few guarantees.

 ## <a name="streamcapabilities"></a>Interface `StreamCapabilities`